-- individuals with acrylic acid or irritant gas exposure. - b) Information and recommendations for patients with follow-up instructions are provided verbally and in writing.
-Patients are advised to seek medical care promptly if symptoms develop or recur. - c) The physician is comfortable that the patient understands the health effects of acrylic acid and the provided follow-up instructions. - d) Site medical is notified, so that the patient may be contacted at regular intervals in the 24-hour period following release. - e) Heavy physical work should be precluded for up to 24 hours.
+- a) The evaluating physician is experienced in the evaluation of individuals with acrylic acid or irritant gas exposure. - b) Information and recommendations for patients with follow-up instructions are provided verbally and in writing.
+Patients are advised to seek medical care promptly if symptoms develop or recur. - c) The physician is comfortable that the patient understands the health effects of acrylic acid. - d) Site medical is notified, so that the patient may be contacted at regular intervals in the 24-hour period following release from the emergency department. - e) Heavy physical work should be precluded for up to 24 hours. - f) Exposure to cigarette smoke should be avoided for 72 hours; the smoke may worsen the condition of the lungs.

-Patients who have serious skin or eye injuries should be reexamined in 24 hours. - f) Exposure to cigarette smoke should be avoided for 72 hours; the smoke may worsen the condition of the lungs.
 Patients who have serious skin or eye injuries should be reexamined in 24 hours.